Canton Network gains momentum: TestNet is now live

 The key to unlock the exponential power of connection

-Nine out of the 10 leading global investment banks are already participating in applications that use Daml and Canton.
+The top 10 leading global investment banks are already participating in private-permissioned blockchains that use Daml and Canton.

 With TestNet, applications built on Daml and Canton are being connected into an interoperable ecosystem.
 Banks and exchanges are exploring how the network can be used to build and connect digital securities issuance and registry platforms with asset servicing applications.